Skip to main content

 Middle-Grade Book Club

-Middle Grade Book Club (ages 10-13) meets the first Tuesday of every month at 4pm and goes for about 45 minutes.
+Middle Grade Book Club (ages 10-13) meets on the first Tuesday of every month at 4pm and goes for about 45 minutes.
 It always includes a simple activity relating to the story.

 If you are interested in joining a Book Club, please email lindsey@creswell-library.org.